Wise314/barnicle-ai-systems/identity-formation-detection/README.md

 Identity Formation Detection predicts how much training a neural network architecture will require by testing it for just one epoch.
 This enables rapid architecture evaluation without full training cycles - transforming architecture search from weeks to hours.

-**Key Discovery:** Early training indicators predict remaining training requirements to reach convergence.
+**Key Discovery:** Early training behavior predicts remaining training requirements to reach convergence.

 ---